Report captures key findings from second-annual Best Practices in Ethics Communications Workshop.

 Both the report and the workshop were produced by Ethisphere’s Communications Advisory Board, which is comprised of recognized leaders in corporate communications.

-According to Tim Erblich, chief executive officer of the Ethisphere Institute, the 2014 report captures new and impactful insights from the global business community.
+According to Tim Erblich, chief executive officer of Ethisphere, the 2014 report captures new and impactful insights from the global business community.
 “This publication builds on the thought leadership conveyed in our first report by emphasizing the important need for organizations to work across the C-suite to create an ethical business culture.”

 The report features insights and perspectives from several recognized leaders in communications, academia, and legal and compliance, including Paul Argenti, professor of Corporate Communication and Corporate Responsibility, The Tuck School of Business at Dartmouth; Roger Bolton, president of the Arthur W. Page Society, the leading global professional association for senior public relations and corporate communications executives; Gary Sheffer, vice president of corporate communications and public affairs at General Electric and chairman of the Arthur W. Page Society; and Dr. Edward Queen, director of the Ethics and Servant Leadership Program, The Center for Ethics, Emory University.